Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 24. Change the name of the copy to FormB1.

-NB: I tried to do this trick with a single Form, but it was not at all successful.
-If anybody could do this with a single Form I would be very happy to know.
+NB: I tried to create this trick earlier using a single Form and was not successful at all.
+If anybody could do this with a single Form, please share the idea with me.

 2. Click on the right-most Command Button (with the Caption: More...) and change the caption to …Less.

-5. Select the On Click Event Property and select [Event Procedure] from the drop-down list and click the build button (. . .) to open the VBA Module.
+4. Select the On Click Event Property and select [Event Procedure] from the drop-down list, and click the build button (...) to open the VBA Module.

 Private Sub cmdPreview_Click()